-- (a) Direct transfer of benefits to bank accounts of beneficiaries - (b) Services and benefits delivered through institutional outlets - (c) Services and benefits delivered through designated functionaries - (d) Non-financial benefits delivered through web-portals and various forms of IEC materials - (e) Conditional cash transfers linked with specific educational or other accomplishments
+- 4. Non-financial benefits delivered through web-portals and various forms of IEC materials - 5.
+Conditional cash transfers linked with specific educational or other accomplishments

 Consultations undertaken with a cross-section of adolescent girls and boys in Bihar, besides meetings with government functionaries in the state pointed at a number of issues in implementation of adolescent programmes in Bihar.
 This Chapter brings together a selection of key issues that impact the performance of the schemes for adolescents.